 She was accepted as a Wisconsin Space Grant Consortium Embedded Teacher to accompany the Carthage microgravity team on a ZeroG flight in November of 2020.
 While learning virtually, Winburn Middle School students researched, submitted questions, and designed experiments to fly in microgravity.
 McCall designed lessons to accompany the videos that were recorded on the ZeroG flight so that other classrooms could learn alongside her students.
 These lessons are intended to serve as labs for recurring use in her classroom on the subject of how fluids behave in space.
 The research collected from the Carthage microgravity team is being applied to the design and implementation of the Modal Propellant Gauging system on the Lunar Orbiting Platform.

 She was a participant in the SOFIA Airborne Astronomy Ambassadors program (Cycle 9) teaching SETI's infrared astronomy to her eighth grade classes in March and then flew aboard SOFIA on April 26 and 28 of 2022.
 Teaching students to read scientific articles published by SETI/NASA scientists and conclude what object was being studied, by whom, what data was collected and what it means was paradigm forming while teaching in a Title 1 school.
-Further, the SOFIA principal investigator and other scientists and colleagues aboard the flight treated us as equal sojourners searching for more knowledge about how our universe operates.
+Further, the SOFIA principal investigator and scientists aboard the flight treated the embedded teachers as equal sojourners searching for more knowledge about how our universe operates.
 Embedded experiences that bring real world applications of scientific data into the classroom are dream changers!
 McCall is committed to developing a classroom that is inclusive and equitable for all.
 Sharing the AAA Cycle 9 experience with fellow SEEC crew member and space sister, Bev Berekian, made it truly a trip of a lifetime.